rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 And any other value which you changed.

-## 17-Pre Authorize Credit Card OPTIONAL
+## 17-Pre Authorize Credit Card

 This API is useful for many Kiosk Partners who want to save time to Pre Authorize the card prior to calling the Checkin API.

 1. getHotelInterface API will show whether OPI is installed and configured.
-Look for `activeFlag=true`
+Look for `activeFlag=true`.
+Also set environment variable `logo` into `Logo`which is terminal Id
-2. Pre Authorize card.
-Make sure the `terminalId` value matches the terminalId in the `logo` value of the response to getHotelInterface (step 1).
-After execution, make sure the following values are inserted into Environment variables:
+2. Pre Authorize card.After execution, make sure the following values are set into Environment variables:
    1. `cardId`
    2. `approvalCode`
 3. Check whether PreAuthorization was successful with the fetchAuthorizationHistory API

 ## 18-Fetch Available Hotel Rooms

+Ensure there are enough Inspected & Vacant rooms.
+If not they can be made inspected within OPERA Cloud UI in Inventory > Room Management > Housekeeping Board

-Find vacant and inspected rooms so that you can assign one to the reservation.
+With the API find vacant and inspected rooms so that you can assign one to the reservation.

-Make sure you insert the `RoomNumber` into the environment variable.
+Make sure you set the `RoomNumber` into the environment variable.

 ## 19-Assign Inspected Vacant Rooms to Reservation

 Assign the room which you got from the earlier API call.

-## 20-Modify Reservation to Pre-Register the Arrival OPTIONAL
+## 20-Modify Reservation to Pre-Register the Arrival

 Pre-Register Or Pre-Checkin